stgl/scarplet/paper/paper.md

 and impact craters (@fassett2014).
 Size (height) and relative age estimates from these techniques provide important contraints where instrumental or historic data may be sparse: for example, in a fault zone with a limited record of historic seismicity.
-As a feature extraction technique, similar wavelet-based methods are widely used in geophysics and channel network analysis (@lashermes2007; @passalacqua2010).
+Similar wavelet-based methods are widely used in geophysics and channel network analysis as feature extraction techniques (@lashermes2007; @passalacqua2010).

 The ``scarplet`` package provides a set of tools for performing feature detection and diffusion dating using user-defined landform templates.